junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 **North Side Open**: The playthrough will start with the Crystal Checkpoint to Temple Approach unlocked.
 This means that completing Mt Gendarme is no longer mandatory to access the North Side.
 And it also means that you may need to explore the North Side while underlevelled.

+**Infinity Mode**: This activates Infinity Mode in the game.
+This is a New Game+ modes that drastically scales up enemy levels.
+It is recommended you upgrade your starting loadout drastically with this setting on.
+The lowest level enemies are in the mid-60s and the highest level enemy is 120 with this flag set.

+**Starting Loadout**: This extra menu lets you start the game with a variety of helpful tools.
+  - *Starting Level*: Fairly self explanatory, lets you set the level for your initial scharacter, default is 3.
+  - *Flame Stone Level*: Let's you set the forge level for Kathrine and also upgrades any other shops similarly.
+  - *Weapon Level*: Starts the player with weapons of the equivalent forge level instead of needing to upgrade to them.
+  - *Armor Level*: Similar to above but there's an extra level to start with the Pure Orichalcum armor.
+  - *All Recipes*: Let's the player start with every recipe known.
+  - *Max Ingredients*: Starts the player with a stack of 999 or 99 on Inferno of every item required to make a recipe.
+  - *Dina-Trade*: Starts the player with Dina's shop unlocked and Dina as a crew member.
+  - *Alison-Tailor*: Starts the game with Alison shop unlocked and Alison as a crew member.
+  - *Euron-Craft*: Starts the player with Euron's shop unlocked and Euron as a crew member.
+  - *Licht-Medicine*: Starts the game with Licht's shop unlocked and Licht as a crew member.
+  - *Adventure Gear*: Lets the player start with any selected Adventure Gear and set the number of slots for gear as well.

 ### Final Boss Settings:
 **Final Boss**: Sets which boss will be the final one, Theos, Origin, or both.
 If set to both the fights happen consecutively.